-1.5.1 Rehabilitation of an existing nonconforming building per CAC Section 4-307.

-1.5.2 Rehabilitation required by the cost of a reconstruction, alteration, or addition per CAC Section 4-309(c), Item 1.
-Refer to IR EB-4: Rehabilitation Required by Cost for additional information.

-1.5.3 Rehabilitation required by the scope of a reconstruction, alteration, or addition per CAC Section 4-309(c), Item 2.
-Describe details of the specific aspects of the scope resulting in the rehabilitation, including the type (i.e., A, B, or C) of change.
-Refer to IR EB-5: Rehabilitation Required by Scope for additional information.

-1.5.4 Rehabilitation required by change of occupancy resulting from a reconstruction, alteration, or addition per CAC Section 4-309(c), Item 3.
-Refer to IR EB-5 for additional information.

-1.5.5 Rehabilitation undertaken at the discretion of the school district as described in the fourth paragraph of CAC Section 4-306.

-1.5.6 Rehabilitation projects proposed as part of the Seismic Mitigation Program (SMP) shall be identified accordingly.
-Refer to PR 08-03: School Facility Program/Seismic Mitigation Program.
+- 1.5.1 Rehabilitation of an existing nonconforming building per CAC Section 4-307. - 1.5.2 Rehabilitation required by the cost of a reconstruction, alteration, or addition per CAC Section 4-309(c), Item 1.
+Refer to IR EB-4: Rehabilitation Required by Cost for additional information. - 1.5.3 Rehabilitation required by the scope of a reconstruction, alteration, or addition per CAC Section 4-309(c), Item 2.
+Describe details of the specific aspects of the scope resulting in the rehabilitation, including the type (i.e., A, B, or C) of change. - 1.5.4 Rehabilitation required by change of occupancy resulting from a reconstruction, alteration, or addition per CAC Section 4-309(c), Item 3. - 1.5.5 Rehabilitation undertaken at the discretion of the school district as described in the fourth paragraph of CAC Section 4-306. - 1.5.6 Rehabilitation projects proposed as part of the Seismic Mitigation Program (SMP) shall be identified accordingly.
+Refer to Procedure (PR) 08-03: School Facility Program / Seismic Mitigation Program.